 She’d had my camera for one hour.
-This kid is crazy camera-intuitive
+This kid is crazy camera-intuitive.

-I can’t even imagine what another hour would do.
+Imagine what another hour would do.
 Or a day, a week, a year, 5 years.
 Imagine what she could be doing at the age of 20.

-Another visit a few weeks later revealed she’d somehow learned to hold a camera and chimp previews like a pro.
+Another visit a few weeks later, revealed she’d somehow learned to hold a camera and chimp previews like a pro.
 I don’t know what she’s watching on YouTube, but I’m guessing it’s something most of us camera geeks might find pretty compelling too!